Rajeshwar Bali

-Dr. Raja Rai Rajeshwar Bali Bahadur was Taluqdar ruler of Rampur-Dariyabad and an intellectual reformer of British India.
+Dr. Raja Rai Rajeshwar Bali Bahadur (1889–1944) was Taluqdar ruler of Rampur-Dariyabad and an intellectual reformer of British India.

 Life

 Dr. Raja Rai Rajeshwar Bali Bahadur was born into the royal family of Rampur-Dariyabad.
 His father, Raja Rai Narain Bali Bahadur, died early when Rajeshwar was 10 years of age.
 After completing his studies, he took over the reign of Dariyabad as 14th Taluqdar.
 Dariyabad was a large Kayastha state in Awadh (Oudh), United Provinces (since 1950 called Uttar Pradesh).
 During his lifetime, he was the head of the Taluqdar Association of Oudh.
 From 1924 to 1928, he was the education minister of the United Provinces.
 Under the Diarchial System of Government of India Act 1919, he was elected to the United Provinces Legislative Council (UP Assembly) from the non-Muslim rural area of Barabanki district.

-His main contributions were the passage of the Agra University act, the creation of the Bhatkhande College of Hindustani Music, and the creation of the primary education system of India.
+His main contributions were the passage of the Agra University act, the creation of the Bhatkhande College of Hindustani Music(now known as Bhatkhande Sanskriti Vishwavidyalaya), and the creation of the primary education system of India.